Tom Leghorn makes a life or death decision to ride a bronc or not. Which will he choose?

 They’re laughter got louder until their sides ached.
 Tom took off his hat, walked over to the water trough, and dunked his head into the cool water...
 He took a long time before he finally emerged from the trough.
 Finally, he thrust his head up out of the water, wiping his face with an old rag hanging on a barn pole.

-Ol' Will, Miss.
+Ol’ Will, Miss.
 Tina and Kody went from laughing to crying all over again.
-Tom walked over to them, put his wings around everyone for a moment...
+Tom walked over to them, his feathers wet and messy he put his wings around everyone for a moment...
 Then shouts out!

 Tom’s blue eyes now have a shade of red in them stood up and said to Ol’ Will.